Cordocentesis

 - Side effects for mom include fever, chills, and leaking of amniotic fluid.

 - While an anesthetic isn’t required for this process, it can lead to slight discomfort, including cramps and contractions both during the procedure or for a couple of days after.
-Occasionally, vaginal bleeding or leaking of the amniotic fluid will occur.
-Women are told to allow for a 24-hour period of complete rest after undergoing cordocentesis.

 Cordocentesis: In Utero Treatment